|

 not have sufficient mathematical background to begin graduate study.
 In this

-situation, the applicant is "conditionally admitted" and required to make up
+situation, the applicant is "provisionally admitted" and required to make up

 the background work as soon as possible.
 The most common reason for